hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/655_14_saturday_july_6.md

 untenable.
 Matter and the external world are but the soul in a certain state; in reality there is only one.

 All our world comes from truth and untruth coupled together.
-Samsâra (life) is the result of the contradictory forces acting upon us, like the diagonal motion of a ball in a parallelogram of forces.
+Samsāra (life) is the result of the contradictory forces acting upon us, like the diagonal motion of a ball in a parallelogram of forces.
 The world is God and is real, but that is not the world we see; just as we see silver in the mother-of-pearl where it is not.
-This is what is known as Adhyâsa or superimposition, that is, a relative existence dependent upon a real one, as when we recall a scene we have seen; for the time it exists for us, but that existence is not real.
+This is what is known as Adhyāsa or superimposition, that is, a relative existence dependent upon a real one, as when we recall a scene we have seen; for the time it exists for us, but that existence is not real.
 Or some say, it is as when we